 </View>

-If there is not enough space to display a text label, Button can be rendered with just an icon.
-In this case, make sure also to pass aria-label attribute to the Button or wrap it with Tooltip component to keep it accessible for screen readers.
+If there is not enough space to display a text label, the Button can be rendered with just an icon.
+In this case, make sure to also pass the aria-label attribute to the Button or wrap it with a Tooltip component to keep it accessible for screen readers.

 <View gap={3} direction="row">